 WRRI is a multi-campus program of The University of North Carolina System and is administered at the land grant institution NC State University.
 It was established in 1965 by executive action of UNC President William C. Friday.
-NC WRRI is one of 54 institutes of NIWR, the National Institutes of Water Resources, that were authorized by the Water Resources Research Act in 1964 to administer and promote federal and state partnerships in research and information transfer on water relates issues.
-Learn more from our annual highlights document for 2020 and 2021.
+NC WRRI is one of 54 institutes of NIWR, the National Institutes for Water Resources, that were authorized by the Water Resources Research Act in 1964 to administer and promote federal and state partnerships in research and information transfer on water relates issues.

 We Invest in the UNC System

 WRRI provides resources across the UNC system, supporting junior faculty and undergraduate and graduate students in particular.
 Over the last five years, WRRI has supported researchers at 11 North Carolina institutions with investments totaling over $5 million.

 Through a combination of federal, state and local water utility funds, WRRI provides grants for water research to academic researchers at North Carolina’s colleges and universities and, through utility-based partnerships, to consultants and practitioners.
 We encourage researchers to consult and collaborate with the end-users of their research to maximize relevance and application of the results.
 We seek input from our advisory committee and other stakeholders to help us guide research efforts towards the highest priority water resource issues.
 We aim to support the highest quality investigators and projects, and strive to support junior faculty when possible.
 We have a strong history of student support through our research program, including a new student proposal funding program.
 We have a rigorous, transparent peer review process for our proposals, and ensure that all research results are publicly available when projects conclude.

 We Facilitate Exchanges